meldayazgin/DoctorApp/README.md

 Scheduling: An asynchronous scheduling mechanism manages daily notifications and appointment follow-ups.

-Message Queues: RabbitMQ is used for handling asynchronous messaging and improving system reliability.
+Message Queues: RabbitMQ is used for handling asynchronous messaging.

 Assumptions

-API Gateway: Assumed to be in place for managing service communication, which some are independent already.
+API Gateway: Assumed to be in place for managing service communication, which are independent already.

 Cloud-Based Scheduling: Assumed to be managed via cloud services, but is currently fully running through an internal scheduling mechanism.